masaar/limp/README.md

 ```
 { alg: 'HS256', typ: 'JWT' }
 ```
-5. For `session/auth` and `sessino/reauth` calls, you need to send the call as raw data without tokenising it.
-6. To authenticate the user for the current session you need to make the following call:
+5. To authenticate the user for the current session you need to make the following call:
 ```typescript
 {
 	call_id: string;